 Spring at The Alnwick Garden sees the spectacular sight of Japanese Taihaku Cherry Blossoms in its Cherry Orchard.
 Explore the extensive grounds at Cragside, whose Rhododendron display is legendary, and marvel at the microclimate of The Quarry Garden at Belsay Hall, Castle & Gardens, home to a vast array of exotic plants and trees usually found across the globe.

 Wallington Hall is surrounded by an informal landscape of lawns, lakes, parkland and woodland waiting to be explored, and the gardens at Seaton Delaval Hall, created by John Vanbrugh are now the most complete Vanbrugh landscape in existence, pre-dating Capability Brown.
 Head across the causeway (check causeway crossing times first) to the winner of Countryfile Magazine’s Garden of the Year 2019, The Gertrude Jekyll Garden at Lindisfarne Castle on Holy Island.

 Prepare to get back to nature with England’s most tranquil National Park, the largest reservoir in Northern Europe, two Areas of Outstanding Natural Beauty (AONB) and many Nature Reserves just waiting to be explored.
-You'll see the Ospreys returning to Kielder Water & Forest Park, discover rare Black Grouse in the heather moorland of the North Pennines AONB, and find freshly-hatched Pufflings on Coquet Island and the Farne Islands on the Northumberland coast.
+You'll see the Ospreys returning to Kielder Water & Forest Park, discover rare Black Grouse in the heather moorland of the North Pennines AONB, and spot puffins on Coquet Island and the Farne Islands.